Hamilton Lane Global Private Assets Fund

 Unlisted investments can be difficult to price and value.
 Certain investments are valued based on estimated prices and therefore subject to potentially greater pricing uncertainties than listed securities.

 Redemptions are available on a monthly basis, however, net redemptions may be limited to 5% of NAV, to manage liquidity in the fund.
 The manager reserves the right to charge a 5% redemption fee in periods of market stress.
 A short-term redemption fee of 3% is applicable to new shareholders who sell within 12 months of investing.

 Before investing, you must be an elective professional client of Wealth Club.
 You must be able to understand the fund’s strategy, characteristics, and liquidity profile.
 You must also be comfortable with the potential for periods of illiquidity.

 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

-A summary of the main charges is shown below – Wealth Club investors will invest using a nominee structure.
+A summary of the main charges for the fund is shown below: please note, any underlying investments may have additional charges.
+These will not be paid directly by you but will have an impact on returns.
+Wealth Club investors will invest using a nominee structure.
 This service is provided by Wealth Club’s subsidiary companies Wealth Club Asset Management Limited (authorised and regulated by the FCA) and Wealth Club Nominees Limited and is governed by the Terms and Conditions of the Wealth Club Services.
-Please refer to the schedule of Wealth Club charges for more detail on fees paid by investors to Wealth Club, and the Private Placement Memorandum and Key Information Document for more details on the product charges.
+Please refer to the schedule of Wealth Club charges for more detail on fees paid by investors to Wealth Club, and the Private Placement Memorandum and Key Information Document for more details on the charges.

 |Initial charge||0.5%||Annual investment charge||1.5%|